Here, Innovet Pet Products shares an account of one person’s experience with euthanizing an aggressive dog and why sometimes it is the best option.

 What I’ve never understood, even before my dog Dodger entered my life, was how humans could keep animals who bit humans or other pets repeatedly and simply live with it.
 That is unacceptable.
 While pet owners might accept it, it’s immoral for them to accept it for anybody else.
 Also, I think it’s wrong to turn a dog over to an animal rescue or shelter, and worse yet, not disclose the facts about the dog’s aggressive behavior.
 There is enough bad stuff within the world that human beings can’t control; sending along an animal that will injure somebody is a moral failing.

 Imagine what you might feel after your aggressive pup mauled a child’s face.
 Imagine what you’d feel if a stranger’s pup attacked you or your toddler.
 Wouldn’t you forever wonder, why his owner did not do something about the pup’s escalating behavior when they could have?

 I do not need to ever wonder about this anymore.
-As I continually sift through and address my feelings about my dog Dodger, what I could’ve done and what I actually did, I’m secure knowing that ending his life was the proper thing to do.
+As I continually sift through and address

-Update on Should I Euthanize My Dog for Biting?
+Update On Should I Euthanize My Dog For Biting?